mansour-ahmed/mansour.blog/static/content/posts/steve-jobs/steve-jobs.md

 Being in **control**, I think, has been one of the main factors why Apple has been able to produce great products.

 Steve didn’t want to risk having a crappy software running on their hardware so he couldn’t help it but to produce both the hardware and the software.
-Apple's control later on got extended by Apple Stores, iTunes, and the App Store.
+Apple extended its control afterwards by Apple Stores, iTunes, and the App Store.

-Now I understand why it is not as easy to publish apps on iOS App Store compared to Android’s.
-That is due to the fact that Apple wants to be in control and review what apps get to run on their devices.
+Now I understand why it is not as easy to publish apps on iOS App Store compared to Android store.
+That is due to the fact that Apple wants to be still in control and review what apps get to run on their devices.

-Allowing 3rd party apps running on Apple's devices was a compromise from Steve as he initially didn’t want any 3rd party apps to run on their products.
+Allowing 3rd party apps running on Apple's devices was a compromise from Steve that he initially didn’t want any 3rd party apps to run on their products.

 **Lesson number four**